ka1fe1/iritachain-mod-parser/README.md

 # iritachain-mod-parser
-parse tx define in specific module of irita chain
+parse tx defined in specific module of irita chain